How to Write the Penn State Supplemental Essays 2025-2026

 As you are probably aware already, the Penn State-Kimmel program is a highly rigorous seven-year program that will require you to commit to a career in medicine.
 It is not a fast track to becoming a doctor, but rather a set path to reaching that goal.
 Keeping that in mind, this prompt should be somewhat easy to answer.
 It is simply a space asking you to explain why you are interested in medicine and the program specifically, which means your answer will be best the more it sounds like you.

-Brainstorming a list of reasons why you want to become a physician will be a great starting point – there will likely be several things that draw you to this career path, so list as many you can think of and use that as a jumping-off point.
+Brainstorming a list of reasons why you want to become a physician is always a great place to start.
+There will likely be several things that draw you to this career path, so list as many you can think of and use that as a jumping-off point.
 Some questions that can get you thinking may include:

 - What was the first experience that made you think about medicine as a career?